 Bulb Size - Our standard for bulbs of this lily cultivar ranges from Premium-size» (16/18 cm) to Exhibition-size» (over 20 cm).
 Click here for details.

 Classification: Intercrossed species lily bulb (USDA Zones 5-9, the colder climates of this range must provide winter mulching.)

 How is a lily named?
 For us, most lilies come by their names from something personal in our life.
 So where did ‘Madame Butterfly’ come from?
-Bred by our friend Johan Mak, and grown by his son, we watched this lily for years being slowly built up.
+Bred by our friend Johan Mak, we watched this lily for years in the mid to late 1990's being slowly built up.
 We all agreed that with the butterfly like flowers that danced in the wind, this yet to be named lily should carry the name of a butterfly.
 The problem encountered was that the “common” names of regional butterflies did not match the grace and beauty of this lily, and the Latin names were beyond pronunciation.